umbraco/UmbracoDocs/Extending/Property-Editors/index-v7-8.md

 versionFrom: 7.0.0
 needsV8Update: "true"
-meta.Title: "Umbraco Property Editors" meta.Description: "Guide on how to work with and create Property Editors in Umbraco"
+meta.Title: "Umbraco Property Editors"
+description: "Guide on how to work with and create Property Editors in Umbraco"
 needsv9Update: "true"
 ---